gremble0/bufferstack.nvim/README.md

 With this plugin if you were in this same scenario, and you invoked `require("bufferstack").bprevious()` it would take you from buffer 3 to buffer 1, which i find more useful.

+The plugin also allows for keeping track of more buffers than the normal buffer list in vim through the `filter_buffers_func` option.
+If you set this to `vim.api.nvim_buffer_is_valid` it will keep unloaded buffers in the bufferstack allowing you to reopen them with the bprevious command.
+If you don't set this option it will use `vim.api.nvim_buf_is_loaded` which will only select from the loaded buffers visible when you do `:buffers`

 ## Setup
 Use your favourite package manager to import the plugin (following is how to do it with lazy.nvim)
 ```lua